 The ETL (or Energy Technology Product List, ETPL) is a government-managed list of energy-efficient plant and machinery, such as boilers, electric motors, and air conditioning and refrigeration systems that qualify for full tax relief.
 For a product to be on the ETL, it must meet specific energy-saving or energy-efficient criteria.
 It is part of the Enhanced Capital Allowance (ECA) tax scheme for businesses.

-The Department of Energy and Climate Change (DECC) annually reviews the technologies and products that qualify for inclusion.
-The ETL is managed on behalf of DECC by the Carbon Trust.
+The Department for Business, Energy and Industrial Strategy (BEIS) annually reviews the technologies and products that qualify for inclusion.
+The ETL is managed on behalf of BEIS by the Carbon Trust.

 - Air to air energy recovery